aqwert/flutter_auth_starter/README.md

 ### Fork

-Simply folk the entire repository.
+Simply fork the entire repository.
 * Pros:
     * Quick
     * Will be able to customise any of the code